Belgian royals out in full force to celebrate National Day

 For a discussion of the National Day celebrations, see this thread.Filed under Austrian Royals, Belgian Royals

-Tagged Albert II of the Belgians, Archduke Lorenz, Austria-Este, Mass, Military, National Day, Prince Laurent, Prince Philippe, Princess Astrid of Belgium, Princess Claire, Princess Louise, Princess Mathilde, Queen Fabiola, Queen Paola.
+Tagged Albert II of Belgium, Archduke Lorenz, Austria-Este, King Philippe, Mass, Military, National Day, Prince Laurent, Princess Astrid of Belgium, Princess Claire of Belgium, Princess Louise, Queen Fabiola, Queen Mathilde, Queen Paola.

 - Belgian Royals attend Mass in remembrance of the deceased family members